Monday, September 16, 2024

 In his subsequent publication, Pseudodoxia Epidemica (1646) Browne methodically refutes numerous folk-lore beliefs and superstitions, including the misapprehension that the elephant has no joints.
 Browne's encyclopaedic work of scientific journalism consists of seven books in total.
 Many of its individual chapters, in particular those on animals in book three, are among the most readable and entertaining of all the learned doctor's writings.
 Indeed, the Argentinean author Jorge Louis Borges (1899-1986) consulted book three of Pseudodoxia Epidemica extensively with its at turns erudite, pedantic and witty discussion on whether creatures such as the basilisk, salamander, unicorn, phoenix, gryphon and mermaid truly exist, when compiling his Book of Imaginary Creatures (1967).

-Book three Of divers popular and received Tenents concerning Animals, which examined, prove either false or dubious opens with a refutation of the false belief that the elephant has no joints.
+Book three of Pseudodoxia titled Of divers popular and received Tenents concerning Animals, which examined, prove either false or dubious opens with a refutation of the belief that the elephant has no joints.
 Doctor Browne first calls upon his capacious and retentive memory, referencing the Roman historian Suetonius to inform his reader that-

 ‘Elephants have been instructed to walk on ropes, in public shows before the people’, as well as the historian's recording of 'that memorable show of Grammaticus wherein twelve Elephants danced unto the sound of music'.

-Following discussion of the mechanics of motion in two and four legged creatures, introducing the words 'cylindrical' and 'locomotion' into English language while doing so, and having argued of the necessity of joints from his anatomical studies, Browne credulously notes that, 'some Elephants have not only written whole sentences,... but have also spoken' and then proposes that because elephants possess the necessary organs for speech, namely lips, teeth and chops, whether they, ‘might not be taught to speak, or become imitators of speech like Birds’.
+Following discussion of the mechanics of motion in two and four legged creatures, introducing the words 'cylindrical' and 'locomotion' into English language while doing so, and having argued of the necessity of joints from his anatomical studies, Browne credulously notes, 'some Elephants have not only written whole sentences,... but have also spoken'.
+He then proposes that because elephants possess the necessary organs for speech, namely lips, teeth and chops, they, ‘might not be taught to speak, or become imitators of speech like Birds’.
 [2]

 A detail from Peter Rodulfo's As the elephant laughed